ibm-cloud-docs/vmwaresolutions/vsphere/vs_planning.md

 {{site.data.keyword.attribute-definition-list}}

-# Requirements and planning for VMware vSphere
+# Planning for VMware vSphere
 {: #vs_planning}

 Review the following requirements before you order a VMware vSphere® cluster.
 Plan your VMware vSphere clusters based on the {{site.data.keyword.cloud}} data center location and your workload capacity requirements.

-You are responsible for setting up the environment, installing, and configuring various VMware components after the VMware ESXi™ servers are deployed.
+You are responsible for setting up the environment, installing, and configuring various VMware® components after the VMware ESXi™ servers are deployed.
 The following examples are VMware components: VMware vCenter Server®, VMware NSX®, and VMware vSAN™.
 {: note}

 ## IBM Cloud account requirements